dferber90/lovely-webapp/README.md

 This probably sounds very confusing, but it doesn't matter much at the moment.

 Pick any random string consisting of numbers and letters and assign it as the value in the `.env` file, just like before.

+#### `PRISMA_STAGE`

+Defines which stage to use.
+Those are separate instances of your database, each containing different data of the same schema.
+You can use one stage for development, one for production and one for End-to-End tests.

 #### `PRISMA_ENDPOINT`